PostTenebrasLab/Laser_Cutter_upgrade/README.md

  * add flow sensor
  * add two temperature sensors, one in the flow sensor (output of laser) another at laser input
+ * change the water cooling pump

 ### Laser

+ * ~~Check the PWM control of the laser~~
+ * Laser control intensity use the DAC0 output of SAM3X8E
  * changed lens
  * installed an air flow for the lens
  * installed an air pump
- * installed two red laser for Z probing
+ * installed two red laser for Z probing (one dot and one cross)
+ * Laser alim has been remplaced by a new one

 ### controller